Space & Move Management

 When this data is combined into actionable reports, FMs can use them to:

-• Gain insights into critical workplace metrics like cost per employee, occupancy, and operational costs
+• Gain insights into critical workplace metrics like cost per employee, occupancy, and operational costs.

-• Combine real estate costs with their occupancy rate to better understand their budget and where to build in benchmarks
+• Combine real estate costs with their occupancy rate to better understand their budget and where to build in benchmarks.

-• Understand department behaviors, and whether individual departments have the right types of spaces to meet their needs
+• Understand department behaviors and whether individual departments have the right types of spaces to meet their needs.

-• Determine if they’re meeting the seating needs of their employees, whether they’re in the office every day or part of the hybrid workforce
+• Determine if they’re meeting the seating needs of their employees, whether they’re in the office every day or part of the hybrid workforce.

-• See which space types are most popular with employees, and make decisions to modify the office as necessary
+• See which space types are most popular with employees, and make decisions to modify the office as necessary.

-• Continually configure office neighborhoods to better serve team members
+• Continually configure office neighborhoods to better serve team members.

-• Better understand their space requirements, so they can adapt as needed—and never have to worry about suddenly running out of space
+• Better understand their space requirements, so they can adapt as needed—and never have to worry about suddenly running out of space.

-• Provide better better and more intelligent move management
+• Provide more intelligent move management.

 Occupancy data and the hybrid workplace